-The national scheme to register small finds and began from the Museum of Antiquities at Newcastle University.
+The national scheme to register small finds began from the Museum of Antiquities at Newcastle University.
 Each winter this writer took his haul of small found objects to the large Small Finds Officer.
 The small collection of stone tools, pieces of bogoak, and even a small cupmarked rock, were never recorded but simply handed back.
-The negligence in this situation is staggering and an entire field of vital research was stymied.
+The negligence of this behaviour is staggering and an entire field of vital research was stifled.

 < There was a little stone circle here, forever, and it consisted of seven small boulders.
 It's shown on the early 6" O.S. maps simply as Stone Circle.
 In the late 1980s the stones were prised out, by the tenant farmer, and left in a line beneath some nearby trees.
 By 2017 the stones had all disappeared.

-The standing stone on Green Hill, Knarsdale, has never been visited by an archaeologist. >
+This very large standing stone at Knarsdale has never been visited by an archaeologist. >

 (opposite - please click through) and the monument is near the